FunbiOyede/node-mysql/README.md

 `Name` of type string </br>
 `Price` of type string </br>
 `Description` of type string </br>
 `Availabiltity` of type string.
 This represents the status of the product.
-If the product is available `Availability = 1` if product isnt available `Availability = 0` </br>
+If the product is available `Availability = 1` if product isn't available `Availability = 0` </br>

 ### 4. Using Postman

-Make sure post is set to either `x-www-form-urlencoded`
+Make sure post is set to `x-www-form-urlencoded`

 ### 5. Endpoints